rust-unofficial/too-many-lists/src/fifth-layout.md

 the end of the list, and just jump straight to there!

 It turns out that only one inversion of `push` and `pop` works with this.
-Because our list is singly-linked, we can't effeciently walk *backwards* in the list.
-To invert `pop` we would have to move the "tail" pointer backwards.
+To invert `pop` we would have to move the "tail" pointer backwards, but because our list is singly-linked, we can't do that effeciently.
-But if we instead invert `push` we only have to move the "head" pointer forwards, which is easy.
+If we instead invert `push` we only have to move the "head" pointer forwards, which is easy.

 Let's try that: